General debate of the seventieth session of the United Nations General Assembly: Closing remarks

 humanitarian crisis, especially in Syria and its neighbours, highlighted repeatedly.
 As such, many called for a new effort by global and regional powers for a peaceful solution in others parts of the Middle East, including the Middle East peace process, highlighted as a source of concern.

 [Other issues include,] addressing peace in Africa, parts of Europe and beyond and stem the spread of extremism.
 Boko Haram, ISIL and other extremists...highlights as [an] affront to humanity.
 [Delegates mentioned] maintaining international peace and security [and] many acknowledged[d the] SDGs.
 [There is a pressing] need to address the root causes of conflict.
 Regional and sub-regional organisations [play a] role in peace and security.
 [Many] highlighted a critical need to address small arms and light weapons to nuclear non-proliferation.
 The JCPOA was rightly recognised as an important step and significant diplomatic achievement [in this regard].

 Many [delegations] welcomed the re-establishment of diplomatic ties between Cuba and the United States.
 Cop 21 in Paris to address climate change was [also] repeatedly raised, especially by SIDS and others particularly vulnerable to climate change.
 More than 70 countries submitted INDCs—now 146—who demonstrated belief that Paris can and must succeed.
 [It] can and must bring hope to millions [of people] across the globe.
 [As part of the] SDGs, numerous leaders recalled universal implementation is imperative and financing, including the need for developed countries to meet the 0.7% [of GDP] target for aid.
 In field of health, encouraging news [came] from West Africa [in regards to the Ebola virus epidemic in West Africa], while not [yet] over, it has been tackled with determination by affected countries [and] with assistance from the UN and the world.
 In [regards to] human rights, some [delegations] recalled challenges to discrimination, [especially the] need to realise the rights of women and girls.
 A high level review on United Nations Security Council Resolution 325 on women, peace and security was highlighted by many as important for the year.

-[Delegations highlighted] the pressing need to reform the UNSC to affectively fulfill its mandate and reflect the geopolitical way of today.
-Hopes [were also] expressed on holding a transparent process to find the next secretary-general next year.
-[This is a] synopsis of the many issues raised over the past six days.
-The breath and depth of discussion demonstrates once again the task of this organisation is enormous.
-As president of the seventieth session, rest assured I will do all I can to make real progress across each of the three pillars.
-To conclude, [I would like to offer my] sincere appreciation to all the staff of the UN who made the week a great success.
-In particular, [I would like] to thank interpreters. security, maintenance staff and others [whose] professionalism has been outstanding and [a] credit to yourselves and others.
-I wish to the General Assembly to conclude agenda item eight.
+Delegations highlighted the need to reform the UNSC to fulfill its mandate and reflect current geopolitical conditions.
+Hopes were expressed for a transparent process to select the next secretary-general.
+This is a synopsis of the issues raised over the six days.
+The President of the seventieth session stated a commitment to address the three pillars.
+In conclusion, appreciation was expressed to the UN staff, including interpreters, security, and maintenance personnel.
+The General Assembly concludes agenda item eight.